argonne-lcf/AR2023/04_expertise-and-resources/staff-spotlights.md

 # Marieme Ngom, Assistant Computer Scientist

-Marieme Ngom joined ALCF in May 2023 as an Assistant Computer Scientist in the data science team.
+Marieme Ngom joined ALCF in May 2023 as an assistant computer scientist in the data science team.
 Since joining ALCF,  Marieme's research has been focused on implementing and testing scalable Gaussian Processes (GP) models for different applications including materials sciences on ALCF's machines.
 In addition, Marieme has been working on assessing and enforcing the diversity, stability, and robustness of Argonne's based ML models.

 In parallel, Marieme helped organize the ALCF Hands-on HPC workshop and gave a tutorial on deep learning at the 2023 Argonne Training Program on Extreme-Scale Computing.
 Marieme also co-leads the CELS Technical Women group and has co-organized different meetups and activities geared towards CELS technical women